-Important Note: Your (or your spouse's) employer/union benefits may change, or you or your spouse may lose the benefits, if you or your spouse enroll in a Medicare Part D program.
-Call that employer/union benefits administrator to find out whether the benefits will change or end if you or your spouse enroll in a Part D plan.
+Important Note: Your (or your spouse or domestic partner's) employer/union benefits may change, or you or your spouse or domestic partner may lose the benefits, if you or your spouse or domestic partner enroll in a Medicare Part D program.
+Call that employer/union benefits administrator to find out whether the benefits will change or end if you or your spouse or domestic partner enroll in a Part D plan.